mrhavens/git-sigil/GITFIELD.md

 The decision to maintain multiple repositories stems from the need to safeguard the project against **deplatforming attempts** and **search engine delistings** and ensure its **long-term availability**.
 Past incidents involving **Joel Johnson**, **Andrew LeCody**, and **James Henningson** have highlighted the vulnerability of relying on a single platform or search engine.
 By distributing the repository across GitHub, GitLab, Bitbucket, Radicle, Forgejo, and Codeberg, we achieve:

-- **Resilience**: If one platform removes or restricts access, or if search engines like Google delist content, the project remains accessible on other platforms and discoverable via alternative search engines such as Bing, DuckDuckGo, and Yahoo.
+- **Resilience**: If one platform removes or restricts access, or if search engines like Google delist content, the project remains accessible on other platforms and discoverable via alternative search engines such as Bing, DuckDuckGo, Yahoo, and Presearch.
 - **Sovereignty**: Radicle’s decentralized nature and Forgejo’s self-hosted infrastructure ensure the project cannot be fully censored or controlled by any single entity.
 - **Diversity**: Each platform’s unique features (e.g., GitHub’s community, GitLab’s CI/CD, Bitbucket’s integrations, Radicle’s decentralization, Forgejo’s self-hosting, Codeberg’s community-driven model) enhance the project’s functionality and reach.
 - **Transparency**: Metadata snapshots in the `.gitfield` directory (for internal audit) and public-facing documentation in the `/docs` directory provide a verifiable record of the project’s state across all platforms.